Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing

 We analyze the Multi-View architecture (MV-CDE and MVC-CDE), where the global state $\mathbf{Z}(t) = [\mathbf{z}^{(1)}(t), \dots, \mathbf{z}^{(M)}(t)]^\top$ involves $M$ parallel latent trajectories.
 Each head $m$ is driven by a control path $\mathbf{X}^{(m)}$ with a specific lengthscale $h_m$.

 \begin{theorem*}[\ref{thm:parallel_bottleneck}][Parallel Integration Bottleneck] Consider an adaptive ODE solver integrating the block-diagonal system $\mathbf{Z}(t)$ with a global error tolerance $\delta$.
-The total NFE is strictly governed by the minimum smoothing parameter in the ensemble:
+The total NFE scales jointly with the solver tolerance and the minimum smoothing parameter in the ensemble as:

 \end{theorem*}

 \begin{proof} Standard adaptive solvers (e.g., \texttt{dopri5} in \texttt{torchdiffeq}) control the error using a unified norm on the concatenated state vector.
 Let $\mathbf{e}_i \in \mathbb{R}^{\sum d_m}$ be the estimated local error vector at step $i$, composed of sub-vectors $\mathbf{e}_i^{(m)}$ for each head~\citep{hairer1993solving}.
 The step acceptance criterion is $\|\mathbf{e}_i\| \le \delta$.
 Using the infinity norm (or broadly any $p$-norm for finite dimensions), this condition implies that the error in \textit{every} component must satisfy the tolerance: